Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 Robots need to be able to perform such tasks in widely varying conditions such as indoor, outdoor, underground~\cite{chung2023into}, and mixed~\cite{helmberger2022hilti} environments.
 These settings frequently pose additional challenges to robot state estimation due to, e.g., poor illumination or texture (affecting cameras)~\cite{khattak2020keyframe}, geometric degeneracy~\cite{nubert2021self,tuna2022x,tuna2024informed}, or disappearing/degrading localization signals (e.g., \ac{GNSS})~\cite{nubert2022graph}.\looseness=-1

 \paragraph{Sensor Fusion} Prior research has demonstrated that the fusion of multiple sensor modalities can improve robot pose estimation reliability\cite{khattak2020complementary}, accuracy~\cite{qin2019general}, and consistency~\cite{sandy2019confusion}, in particular for real-world field deployments such as the \ac{SubT} challenge~\cite{ebadi2023present}.
 Although research on learning-based methods for robot motion estimation~\cite{nubert2021self} and high-rate IMU-based state estimation~\cite{cioffi2023learned} is increasing, the majority of multimodal sensor fusion solutions still rely on traditional techniques such as filtering, often via (extended) \acp{KF}~\cite{mourikis2007multi, bloesch2013stateEKF}, and optimization-based solutions, often via smoothing and factor graphs~\cite{dellaert2017factor,superOdometry}.
 Key challenges in the practical fusion of sensor measurements from multiple sources include \textbf{\textit{i)}} varying time delay, \textbf{\textit{ii)}} measurement availability at different rates, and \textbf{\textit{iii)}} disparities across the incoming measurements (type and reference frame).
 While \textbf{\textit{i)}} and \textbf{\textit{ii)}} must be handled with care in practice, a large body of research exists to address these challenges~\cite{superOdometry,lynen2013robust,bloesch2017two}.
-Yet, the existing literature barely explores correctly addressing the disparities and environmental contexts of all measurements and allowing for their correct conversion in downstream applications (e.g., querying the optimized high-rate robot state in a low-rate measurement map frame).
+Yet, the existing literature barely explores the disparities and environmental contexts of all measurements and allowing for their correct conversion in downstream applications (e.g., querying the optimized high-rate robot state in a low-rate measurement map frame).
 A simple example is the fusion of \ac{IMU} measurements with multiple (arbitrarily rotated) absolute sensor poses provided by multiple disconnected \ac{SLAM} systems.\looseness=-1